Upworthy

 Upworthy is a media brand that focuses on positive storytelling.

 It was started in March 2012 by Eli Pariser, the former executive director of MoveOn, and Peter Koechley, the former managing editor of The Onion.
 One of Facebook's co-founders, Chris Hughes, was an early investor.
+At its peak between 2012 and 2014, it reached up to 100 million people a month.
 In 2017, the company was acquired by Good Worldwide.
-Between the two platforms, they reach 100 million people a month.